Dublin

 Personal interview

-During the interview the Immigration Office will ask about:
+During the interview, the Immigration Office will ask about:

-The questionnaire contains elements that are relevant for determining if the sovereignty clause should be applied to avoid potential inhuman treatment of the person concerned, in case of transfer to another responsible EU or Schengen Associated state.
-The asylum seekers are asked why they cannot or do not want to return to that specific country, whether they have a specific medical condition and why they have come to Belgium.
+The questionnaire contains relevant elements for determining if the sovereignty clause should be applied to avoid potential inhuman treatment of the person concerned in case of transfer to another responsible EU or Schengen Associated state.
+The asylum seekers are asked why they cannot or do not want to return to that country, whether they have a specific medical condition and why they came to Belgium.
+However, no questions are explicitly asked about the reception conditions, the asylum procedure and the access to an effective legal remedy in the responsible member state.
+This is for the asylum seeker to invoke and they have to prove that such general circumstances will apply in their individual situation or that they belong to a group that systematically endures inhuman treatment.

 Appeal